edhyah/sfburrito/README.md

 ## Tech stack

-The implementation is just a classic MERN stack (MongoDB, Express, React, Node) with TailwindCSS as my front-end framework.
+The old implementation is just a classic MERN stack (MongoDB, Express, React, Node) with TailwindCSS as my front-end framework.
+The current implementation is just a serverless website deployed on Netlify and Supabase (no server).
+Code for the server is still in this repo, but the front-end doesn't call it anymore.

-## Deployment
+## Deployment for MERN

+IMPORTANT: This is deprecated, as the server isn't used anymore in favor of a serverless implementation.
+To deploy on MERN, see commit 647c661.

 I followed
 [this](https://betterprogramming.pub/deploy-mern-stack-app-on-aws-ec2-with-letsencrypt-ssl-8f463c01502a)